Finasteride is a pill that is taken once a day.

 inherited hair loss in men (androgenetic alopecia), the most common

-is not approved for women by the U.S. Food and Drug Administration
+Finasteride is not effective in postmenopausal women.1 It is not approved for women by the U.S. Food and Drug Administration

-(FDA).2 Women and children should not use
+(FDA).
+Women and children should not use

 How Well It Works